dalienh/Crazy-Skeleton-Macro/README.txt

 made by @alien_from_area_51
-dm me with heavy criticism
-requires ahk
-give a lot of goodnight kisses to @baconsarepros44 feel free to edit the macro if the macro gets a lot of support i'll start doing updates
+dm me with heavy criticism (bug reports) requires ahk give a lot of goodnight kisses to @baconsarepros44 feel free to edit the macro if the macro gets a lot of support i'll start doing updates your resolution should be 1920x1080 at 100% scale if u want it to work

 <::: HOW TO MAKE A WEBHOOKURL :::>
 1. make your own discord server